Critical Risk →

 Cancel a scheduled post before it goes live.
 Only works for posts with status 'scheduled' — posts that are already processing or posted can't be cancelled and will return an error.
 Get the post_id from list_scheduled_posts.

 AI agents may call cancel_scheduled_post to permanently remove or destroy resources in Vugola.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call cancel_scheduled_post in a loop, permanently destroying resources in Vugola.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.